 This post may include affiliate links; see our disclosure policy.

-Here’s our go-to pan fried broccoli to make on the regular!
-This basic method is ultra versatile and makes flavorful, crisp tender veggies.
+Here’s your go-to pan-fried broccoli to make on the regular!
+This basic method is ultra versatile and makes flavorful, crisp-tender veggies.

-Here’s one of our best go-to recipe secrets, and get this: we make it almost every day.
-Try this Pan Fried Broccoli!
-It comes out perfectly crisp tender and full of savory flavor: and that’s not easy to do with broccoli.
-Home cooks often overcook broccoli or don’t season it enough, making a brown-ish green, lifeless mess.
+That’s actually not easy to do with broccoli.
+Home cooks often overcook broccoli or don’t season it enough, resulting in a yellow-green, lifeless mess.
 Here’s how to pan fry it so it’s the most delicious thing on your plate!
-Alex and I really do make this every day (at least, at the time I’m writing this).
-Want to know why?

-Believe it or not, as vegetarian cookbook authors sometimes it’s hard for us to infuse fresh vegetables into our diet.
+Believe it or not, sometimes it’s hard for me to infuse fresh vegetables into our diet at home.
 Cheese and carbs are so easy to reach for!
-So Alex and I have have been on a quest to eat more veggies on the daily, with “throw-together” recipes that make the veggie taste incredible.
-The veggie we’ve been eating every single day?
-Broccoli.
-This pan fried broccoli, specifically.
-Here’s why we love it:
+Even so, I have been on a serious quest to eat more veggies daily.

 - It’s full of flavor.
-This method adds just the right flavoring: and you can customize it based on the type of cuisine you’re making (see below).
+This method adds just the right flavoring, and you can customize it based on the type of cuisine you’re making.

 - It’s healthy.
 Pan frying uses olive oil, the healthiest of all cooking oils, and just a bit of spices and salt.
-In fact, we literally crave this every night!
-(I know it sounds weird, but it’s true.)
+Despite the fact that we eat it so much, I still crave it!

-- Broccoli isn’t like most pan fried vegetables: it needs a steam!
+- Broccoli isn’t like most pan-fried vegetables.
+It needs a steam!
 Because broccoli is rather tough, it cooks best when you add a little water a few minutes in.
-This lets it get tender without the pan becoming very dry.
-Trust us!
-We also use this method in our sauteed broccoli.
+This lets it get tender without the pan becoming too dry.

 - Cook until just fork tender!
 Resist the temptation to cook too long.
-Cook until it’s just fork tender and bright green: and taste test it often!
+Taste test it often!

-This pan fried broccoli recipe we created to be a sort of blank slate.
-Don’t get us wrong: it tastes incredible as is!
-But the spices we’ve added (garlic powder, onion powder and mustard powder) are intentionally versatile to worth with many types of cuisines.
-Here’s what we do to customize it for various types of recipes:
+This pan-fried broccoli tastes incredible as is!
+The spices (garlic, onion, and mustard powder) are intentionally versatile to work with many types of cuisines.
+But if you’d like, you can customize it for various types of recipes:

-- Italian style pan fried broccoli: Add a little dried oregano and a squeeze of fresh lemon juice.
+- Italian-style pan-fried broccoli: Add dried oregano and a squeeze of fresh lemon juice.
 To get fancy, add a sprinkle of Parmesan cheese.

-- Asian style pan fried broccoli: Reduce the kosher salt slightly and add a splash of soy sauce.
-Other ideas: add minced fresh ginger, a splash of rice vinegar, or Sriracha hot sauce.
+- Asian-style pan-fried broccoli: Reduce the kosher salt slightly and add a splash of soy sauce.
+You can also add minced fresh ginger, a splash of rice vinegar, or Sriracha.

 Ways to serve fried broccoli

-This fried broccoli is one of the most versatile of all of our recipes.
-We eat it constantly and it works with just about anything.
-Here are some of our favorite ways to eat pan fried broccoli:
+This fried broccoli is one of the most versatile of all of my recipes, as it works with just about anything.
+Here are some of my favorite ways to serve it:

-- Shrimp: Try with Honey Garlic Shrimp or Perfect Sautéed Shrimp and rice.
+- Shrimp: Try it with honey garlic shrimp or sautéed shrimp and rice.

-- Sushi: We even make up a pan of this fried broccoli as a side for takeout sushi (or make your own)!
+- Sushi: I even make up a pan of fried broccoli as a side for takeout sushi or vegan sushi.

-Here’s our go-to pan fried broccoli to make on the regular!
-This basic method is ultra versatile and makes flavorful, crisp tender veggies.
+Here’s my go-to pan-fried broccoli to make on the regular!
+This basic method is ultra versatile and makes flavorful, crisp-tender veggies.

 - Prep Time: 3 minutes